-The Nimbus Ninety Team takes on the different themes from our most recent summit.Our Work Reimagined summit took place on 5 November, with over 30 speakers and panel members, and 150 attendees.
+The Nimbus Ninety Team takes on the different themes from our most recent summit.Our Work Reimagined summit took place on 5 November, with over 30 speakers and panel members.

 This blog series will examine the different themes that ran through the summit, via the responses from different members of the Nimbus Ninety team.
 Below is the first response: from Shammah, our Junior Editor, who attended the morning sessions.